 How does iMessage work?

 iMessage is built into the Messages app on iPhones, the same app which lets you send SMS messages (i.e. texts).
-Messages will send texts to your friends via iMessage (blue messages) by default, but will switch to regular SMS messages (green) if your contact doesn’t have an iPhone or one of you can’t access mobile data (picture courtesy of AppleToolBox).
+Messages will send texts to your friends via a blue iMessage by default, but will switch to regular green SMS messages if your contact doesn’t have an iPhone or one of you can’t access mobile data.

-This can sometimes be confusing, but don’t worry – all your messages will get sent the same!
-The main difference is that SMS messages may be slower to send/receive than iMessage and may cost more – although with most current mobile plans including unlimited SMS, this probably won’t be an issue.
+This can be confusing, but don’t worry – all your messages will get sent the same!
+The major difference between the two services is speed and cost.
+SMS messages can sometimes be slower to send or receive and may occasionally cost more, compared to iMessage.
+This isn’t a huge problem though as most current mobile plans include unlimited SMS.

 What can iMessage do?

 iMessage allows you to send text messages, photos, videos, contact cards and a whole lot of documents to other iPhone or Apple Mac users.
 You can also send a huge range of emoji and stickers, with countless different sticker packs available for download from the App Store.
 You can even create your own ‘Memoji’, an animated emoji that you can design to look like yourself – or anybody else really!
 You can read more about the features in the i0S 14.5 here.

 iMessage has a number of features to help make communicating easier (and a bit more fun). iMessage features include: